 In 2015, the flagship Financial Education (FinEd) Programme with the Fiji Ministry of Education reached almost 200,000 students across Fiji through integration into the national curriculum.
 In 2015, PFIP supported the ongoing training of teachers, with 3,488 teachers across Fiji in delivering the curriculum.

-PFIP is working with the Fiji National Provident Fund to pilot improved voluntary micropension products targeted at the 140,000 Fijians without pension schemes who were either self-employed or working for wages.
-The aim is to create appropriate, affordable and flexible micropension product offerings which better meet the needs of the target group to provide adequate funds for their retirement.
+In July 2016, PFIP partnered with the Fiji National Provident Fund to pilot improved voluntary micro pension products targeting 140,000 Fijians without pension schemes who were either self-employed or working for wages.
+The aim of the project was to create appropriate, affordable and flexible micro pension product offerings which better meet the needs of the target group to provide adequate funds for their retirement.
 Due to changes in FNPF’s management, the project stalled and was closed after several attempts to revive it.

-PFIP is partnering with the Fijian government to undertake a revision of the Fijian Consumer Credit Act (1999) in line with global best practices, in order to better protect the interests of consumers in the face of an evolving consumer credit industry.
+In 2017, PFIP partnered with the Fijian Government to undertake a revision of the Fiji Consumer Credit Act (1999) in line with global best practices, in order to better protect the interests of consumers in the face of an evolving consumer credit industry.
 The development of the new CCA is consistent with the objectives of Fiji’s new National Financial Inclusion Strategic Plan 2016 – 2020.
 A key objective of the Plan is to ensure all Fijians have sufficient financial competencies to better utilize the financial services available and foster improved consumer protection.